 What is Free Cash Flow to Equity (FCFE) and Why Should You Care?

-So, why should you care?
-Because a positive and consistently high FCFE suggests that a company is financially healthy and well-managed.
-It indicates that the company has not only covered its operational and capital costs but also has extra cash to share with its shareholders.
-On the flip side, a negative FCFE could mean financial troubles or the need for external financing.
-In essence, a good FCFE figure might just be a green light for potential investors, hinting at sustainable growth, regular dividends, and possibly even share buybacks.
+A positive and consistently high FCFE suggests a financially healthy, well-managed company.
+It indicates the company has covered its operational and capital costs and has extra cash for shareholders.
+Negative FCFE could signal financial troubles or the need for external financing.

 Where:

-- Cash Flow from Operations is the net cash generated from the company’s core business operations.
+- Cash Flow from Operations is net cash generated from core business operations

-- Capital Expenditures are the funds used by a company to acquire, upgrade, and maintain physical assets.
+- Capital Expenditures are funds used to acquire, upgrade, and maintain physical assets

-- Net Debt Issued refers to the total new debt a company issues minus the debt it repays.
+- Net Debt Issued is new debt issued minus debt repaid

 Calculation Example